DevendraVasantKatuke/interview/3 React/remix.md

 ### Merging with Parent Meta

 Usually you only need to add meta to what the parent has already defined.
-You can merge parent meta with the spread operator and the [`matches`][matches] arg:
+You can merge parent meta with the spread operator and the  arg:

 ```tsx
 export const meta: V2_MetaFunction = ({ matches }) => {